About Us »

 REAL

-This patch design was for River Division 521 which came into existence on September 1, 1968.
+This patch design was for River Section 521 which came into existence on September 1, 1968.
 River Patrol Section 521 no longer existed after this date.
 See example of River Division 521 to the right.

 Also see the Collectible-Patches page and also Jerry Irvine's Collectible-Plaques for River Division 521.

-Riv Div 521
+Riv Section 521

-Submitted by Jon Kellner, River Section 521.
+Submitted by Jon Kellner,

 Also view our other collectible galleries: